Link

 GitHub release (latest by date) GitHub Release Date GitHub commits since tagged version GitHub commit activity (branch)

 We live in very exciting times πŸ˜ƒ!
 BLDC motors are entering the hobby community more and more and many great projects have already emerged leveraging their far superior dynamics and power capabilities.
-BLDC motors have numerous advantages over regular DC motors but they have one big disadvantage, the complexity of control.
-Even though it has become relatively easy to design and manufacture PCBs and create our own hardware solutions for driving BLDC motors the proper low-cost solutions are yet to come.
-One of the reasons for this is the apparent complexity of writing the BLDC driving algorithms, Field oriented control (FOC) being an example of one of the most efficient ones.
-The solutions that can be found on-line are almost exclusively very specific for certain hardware configuration and the microcontroller architecture used.
-Additionally, most of the efforts at this moment are still channeled towards the high-power applications of the BLDC motors and proper low-cost and low-power FOC supporting boards are very hard to find today and even may not exist.
+These motors have numerous advantages over regular DC motors but they have one big disadvantage, the complexity of control.
+Even though it has become relatively easy to design and manufacture PCBs and create our own hardware solutions for driving BLDC motors, the proper low-cost solutions have been challenging to develop.
+One of the reasons for this is the apparent complexity of writing the driving algorithms, Field Oriented Control (FOC) being one of the most efficient ones.
+The solutions that can be found online are almost exclusively very specific for certain hardware configurations and microcontroller architectures.
+Similar to BLDCs, Stepper motors can hugely benefit from FOC control, but the solutions for FOC controlled stepper motors are even more scarce.

 Therefore this is an attempt to: